CyberCaban/CyberCaban/README.md

 ---

 ### About me:
-I am Dmitry, a freshman student of Yaroslavl State University, Russia.
+I am Dmitry, a student of Yaroslavl State University, Russia.
 - 🌱 Currently i'm learning web dev and all things around it.
 - 💬 Your John React Javascript)